Scud-P/Bezigzag/README.md

 # The App itself
 The menu alllows to:
 - Display the rules of the card game
-- Switch all the copŷ from English to French (it IS a French game after all...)
+- Switch all the copy from English to French (it IS a French game after all...)
 - Start a new game

 The players can then perform different actions, like awarding points depending on the melds they declare and ending a round to award bonus points when the two game phases end.